 Credit risk infers to the possibility of a loss emerging from a borrower’s downfall to pay back a loan or meet contractual commitments.
-Conventionally, it pertains to the risk arising as a result of lenders’ inability to return the owed interest and principal, which impacts the cash flows and increases the cost of assemblage.
-It’s inconceivable to predict with accuracy that who will default on agreements, but a proper assessment and risk management can help you mitigate such credit risk to a remarkable extent by reducing the stringency of losses.
+Conventionally, it pertains to the risk arising from lenders’ inability to return the owed interest and principal, impacting the cash flows and increasing assemblage costs.
+It’s inconceivable to predict who will default on agreements accurately.
+Still, a proper assessment and risk management can help you mitigate such credit risk to a remarkable extent by reducing the stringency of losses.

-When any lender extends any kind of loan such as mortgages, credit cards, orother similar loans there is an avoidable risk that the borrower might notpay back the loan amounts.
-Furthermore, if a company offers such credit to the customer there’s the same risk that the customer will not payback.
-It also incorporates other related risks such as that the bond issuer may not make payment at the time of maturity and the risk occurring out of the incapacity of the insurance company to compensate for the claim.
-In a beneficial market, a greater level of credit risk will be correlated with the elevated borrowing cost.
-Because of this credit risk is evaluated technically to mitigate such risk to a certain level.
+When any lender extends loans such as mortgages, credit cards, or other similar loans, there is an avoidable risk that the borrower might not pay back the loan amounts.
+Furthermore, if a company offers such credit to the customer, there’s the same risk that the customer will not pay back.
+It also incorporates other related risks, such as that the bond issuer may not make payment at the time of maturity and the risk occurring out of the incapacity of the insurance company to compensate for the claim.
+A higher level of credit risks in a profitable market will correlate with the elevated borrowing cost.
+Because of this, it is evaluated technically to mitigate such risk to a certain level.

 How to Measure Credit Risk?

 One of the modest ways to calculate credit risk loss is to compute expected loss which is calculated as the product of the Probability of default(PD), exposure at default(EAD), and loss given default(LGD) minus one.

 Expected Loss = PD * EAD * (1 – LGD)

 - Where PD= Probability of default